The future of the trades is being built right now.

 Dawn Lawrie, Managing Director at Ignite Consultancy Services, United Kingdom

-Dawn’s career started with an apprenticeship in business administration before she moved through the construction, property, and facilities management sectors.
-Her passion for systems and processes led her to co-found Ignite Consultancy Services, where she supports businesses on their growth journeys as a Simpro partner.
+Dawn began her career through an apprenticeship in business administration before moving through construction, property, and facilities management sectors.
+Her passion for systems and process maturity led her to co-found Ignite Consultancy Services, where she supports trades businesses in operational transformation.

 Her advice: